mapzen/opzworks/README.md

 To use the gem in a project, add `gem 'opzworks'` to your Gemfile, and then execute: `bundle`

+To build locally from this repository: `rake install`

 ## Commands

 Run `opzworks` with one of the following commands: